praw-dev/asyncpraw/SECURITY.md

 ## Supported Versions

-The supported versions of PRAW include the previous major release.
+The supported versions of Async PRAW include the previous major release.
-This means that if PRAW is on 6.5.0, PRAW versions 5.0.0 and greater are supported.
+This means that if Async PRAW is on 6.5.0, Async PRAW versions 5.0.0 and greater are supported.

 ## Reporting a Vulnerability

-Contact Bryce Boe (bbzbryce@gmail.com) as soon as possible to address the vulnerability.
+Contact Joel Payne (lilspazjoekp@gmail.com) as soon as possible to address the vulnerability.